mileswhen/mileswhen/README.md

 ### Hi there, I'm Miles 👋

-- 🔬 I’m currently working on implementing a single particle tracking package for TIRF microscopy data
+- 🔬 I’m currently working on a single particle tracking package for TIRF microscopy data
 - 🧬 BSc at Amsterdam University College, Research Intern at FOM Institute for Atomic and Molecular Physics (AMOLF)
 - 🚀  Applying to programmes in computational biology and bioinformatics
 - 🎨 Scientific illustration and data visualization in my spare time